codacy/docs/docs/organizations/managing-security-and-risk.md

 Except for the situations described below, Codacy retains all items indefinitely.

-=== "Codacy"
+### Codacy

 Deleting a repository deletes all open items belonging to that repository.

-=== "Jira Cloud"
+### Jira Cloud

 Uninstalling the Jira Cloud integration using the security and risk management configuration page deletes all associated open items.

 Uninstalling the Jira Cloud integration using the Jira website doesn't delete any associated items.
 However, it prevents Codacy from opening new Jira-related items.

 ## See also